max576/FCP-Project/README.md

 #GRAPHICS contains the images icon.png, virus.png and others to improve the look of the GUI.

-#PLOTS should be empty and will contain the plots, death.png and debt.png once the program is run for the first time, (These will be automatically updated after every execution of the program.)
+#PLOTS should contain the plot templates and will contain the plots, death.png and debt.png once the program is run for the first time, (These will be automatically updated after every execution of the program.)

 # The only script you will need to open and run is Main.py